When it comes to Utah child custody laws, there are two different types: physical custody and legal custody.

 Utah has a standard schedule of parent-time which is found in Utah Code Ann. § 30-3-35, § 30-3-35.1, and § 30-3-35.5.
 The standard parent-time schedule may vary depending on various circumstances including the age of the child.

 Contact us today for a consultation with an attorney.
 During the meeting, you will be advised of your options as well as the cost of pursuing each option that you have.
-In order to more efficiently serve you, we encourage you to organize pertinent documents prior to your initial consultation if possible.
+To more efficiently serve you, we encourage you to organize pertinent documents before your initial consultation if possible.